Carroll Widdoes: Coaching career

 After graduating from Otterbein College in Westerville, Ohio in 1926, Widdoes was an assistant football coach under Paul Brown at Massillon Washington High School in Massillon, Ohio.
 He followed Brown to Ohio State University as an assistant and assumed the head coaching job in 1944 when Brown joined the Navy, leading the Buckeyes to an undefeated season.
 That season, he coached Ohio State's first Heisman Trophy winner, Les Horvath.
 In two seasons at Ohio State, Widdoes posted a 16–2 record.
 After the 1945 season, Widdoes left Ohio State, choosing his offensive coordinator, Paul Bixler, to be his successor.

 Widdoes took over as head football coach at Ohio University in 1949, eventually becoming athletic director as well.
 In nine seasons as head coach, he led the Bobcats to a 42–36–5 record and a Mid-American Conference title in 1953.

 Later life and death

-Widdoes retired in 1969 and moved to Lake Worth, Florida.
+Widdoes retired in 1969 and moved to Lake Worth Beach, Florida.
 He died at his home there on September 22, 1971.